ilatif/my_database_diagramer/README.md

 Todo
 ====
 Most important thing to add in this Library is to add relationships support among tables.
-Other todos might include editing of generated image to manipulate it furthur by drawing text / things.
+Other todos might include editing of generated image to manipulate it further by drawing text / things.

 Contribution
 ============